Wait a minute… you said traditional marketing?

 Referral marketing, also known as word of mouth, relies on your clients to spread information about your services.
 While referrals are not a strategic or planned marketing activity, they can be a great help for a business to build a loyal customer base.
 It also costs close to nothing for the business.
 However, a business shouldn’t rely solely on referral marketing; it should combine this with the other types of marketing to reach a wider target market.
 In fact, a strong world-of-mouth campaign is a valuable part of your marketing.

 Offer something to your customers if they refer a new person to visit your store or take advantage of an offer.
-To make this approach more effective, offer some sort of promotion or benefit (such as a free product, discount, or other bonus) to the existing customer who made the referral, and also some sort of bonus to the new customer.
+To make this approach more effective, offer some sort of promotion or benefit (such as a lead magnet offer, a free product, discount, or other bonus) to the existing customer who made the referral, and also some sort of bonus to the new customer.
 TV and radio ads.

 Traditional broadcast media like television and radio can be very effective for advertising to a large audience, but also very expensive.
 In fact, it is much more costly than digital in almost every case.
 Digital marketing can still allow video or audio broadcast, but allows a targeted approach, rather than a “mass broadcast” approach that may reach your targets, but also reaches a lot of people that are definitely NOT your target.

 It is possible to improve reaching your target by picking certain time slots, for example radio ads during the early morning if your target is business people who listen to radio in their car when they go to work (7-8AM).
 However, prime time slots also command prime fees, so making if you’re making every dollar count in your marketing budget, the ROI may not justify the expense.